rach0022/giftr-pwa/README.md

 - [x] Form for login (needs email, password) buttons: submit, cancel
 - [ ] Form for change password (needs new password) buttons: submit, cancel
 - [ ] Forms are side navs that can get pulled out, possibly done as a template to render them using pub sub methodology
 - [ ] forms for add person or gift, should slide down from under and be shown once a user clicks a button

+### Images to Design:
+- [ ] Empty Person Silhouette to use when no image URL is defined
+- [ ] Gift Picture to use when no gift.imageUrl is provided
+- [ ] Icon for the PWA App in all the sizes needed (sizes to come)
+- [ ]

 ### Reminders:
 - Make sure to init side navs for right and left side seperately. maybe just init inside each seperate module